What are some of the most popular TikTok trends?

 ’80s Dance

-My absolute favorite TikTok dance trend of 2024 is the ’80s dance trend.
+One of my absolute favorite TikTok dance trends is the ’80s dance trend.
 Kids ask their parents how they used to dance in the ’80s to a very ’80s-sounding dance song (Smalltown Boy – Bronski Beat), and the videos are absolutely fabulous.
 You can tell by their unleashed happiness that the ’80s were such a different time, and people had so much fun.
 Not to mention some moms and dads had (and still have) some amazing moves!

 I Don’t Like It